robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 ## Enable Macie

-Since you plan on storing sensitive data in S3, let’s quickly enable Amazon Macie.
+Since you plan on storing sensitive data in S3, let’s quickly enable Amazon Macie (if you haven't already done so.)
 Macie is a security service that will continuously monitor data access activity for anomalies and generate alerts when it detects risk of unauthorized access or inadvertent data leaks.

 1. Go to the [Amazon Macie](https://us-west-2.redirection.macie.aws.amazon.com/) console.